austral/austral.github.io/spec/modules.md

 module Example is
     constant C : Float32 := 3.14;

-    -- Record R doesn't have to be redefined here.
+    -- Record R doesn't have to be redefined here,
+    -- because it's already defined in the module interface.

     -- Type T, however, has to be defined.
 In this case -- it's a record.
-    record T is
+    record T: Free is
         hidden: Bool;
-    end
+    end;

     -- Function bodies must appear in the module body. function Fact(n: Nat32): Nat32 is